Disable TLS 1.0 and TLS 1.1 for IE/EdgeHTML using Intune

 Turn Off TLS 1.0 and TLS1.1 for Microsoft Edge version 84 or later (Default setting)

-Please follow below steps to disable TLS 1.0 and TLS 1.1 using Intune admin center for legacy web browsers like Internet Explorer and Microsoft Edge (EdgeHTML).
+To disable TLS 1.0 and TLS 1.1 using the Intune admin center for legacy web browsers such as Internet Explorer and Microsoft Edge (EdgeHTML), please follow these steps:

 Basics

-Provide Name and description of the Device configuration profile.
+Provide a Name and description of the Device configuration profile.
+For Example:

-• Description: This policy is to disable TLS1.0 and TLS1.1 for Legacy Web browsers
+• Description: This policy disables TLS1.0 and TLS1.1 for Legacy Web browsers.

 Configuration Settings

-Click on + Add settings link and search for turn off encryption support.
+Click on the + Add settings link and search for turn off encryption support.

-• You will find Turn off encryption support setting under the Category: Administrative Templates\Windows Components\Internet Explorer\Internet Control Panel\Advanced Page.
+• You can find the Turn off encryption support setting under the Category: Administrative Templates\Windows Components\Internet Explorer\Internet Control Panel\Advanced Page.

-• Toggle the switch to Enabled for Turn off encryption support and from the drop down of Secure Protocol combinations, Select Only use TLS 1.2.
+• Toggle the switch to Enabled to Turn off encryption support.
+From the drop-down menu of Secure Protocol combinations, Select Only use TLS 1.2.
 Click on Next to proceed.

 Assignments